Velocidex/velociraptor-docs/content/docs/gui/artifacts/_index.md

 We can see more information about this collection in the tabs in the bottom pane:

-1. Logs - As the VQL query is executing on the endpoint, the query may produce log messages.
+1. **Logs** - As the VQL query is executing on the endpoint, the query may produce log messages.
 This is called the `Query Log` and it is forwarded to the server.
 We are able to see how the query is progressing based on the query log.

 ![Query Log](image76.png)

-2. Uploaded Files - This tab shows all the files uploaded by this query.
+2. **Uploaded Files** - This tab shows all the files uploaded by this query.
 You can download any of these files from the server by simply clicking the link.

 ![Uploaded Files](image77.png)

-3. The Result Tab - shows each result set in a table.
+3. **Result Tab** - This shows each result set in a table.
 A single collection may collect several artifacts.
 In this case you can choose which artifact to view by clicking the pull down menu.